timothyryanwalsh/bitarchivist.net-src/bitarchivist/content/blog/2017-04-18-metsflask.md

 ![MediaInfo](/img/mediainfo.png)

-(For example, check out some of this MediaInfo output for an mp4 of the Canadian classic [Bon Cop Bad Cop](https://www.youtube.com/watch?v=UxMuCyzXgC4))
+*(For example, check out some of this MediaInfo output for an mp4 of the Canadian classic [Bon Cop Bad Cop](https://www.youtube.com/watch?v=UxMuCyzXgC4))*

-So far in METSFlask, this information is not represented, in no small part I was thinking about this project as a proof of concept and the task of hard-coding XPaths for every potential output tag from all of the Archivematica characterization tools seemed like it would be a Herculean effort.
-Perhaps there's a simpler way to do the actual retrieval/coding, but maybe the first place to start is with a question: **how much and precisely what information do we want to be displaying to begin with?**
+So far in METSFlask, this information is not represented – in no small part because I was thinking about this project as a proof of concept and the prospect of hard-coding XPaths for every potential output tag from all of the Archivematica characterization tools seemed daunting.
+In retrospect, there might be a smarter way to do the actual retrieval/coding, but perhaps the first place to start is with a question: **how much and precisely what information do we want to be displaying to begin with?**

-That's an open question to me and I'm very curious to get your feedback, particularly if you could see METSFlask or something like it being useful for your institutional use case.
+What do you think?
+I'm very curious to get your feedback, particularly if you could see METSFlask or something like it being useful for your institutional use case.
 So please, leave comments or get in touch via [Twitter](https://twitter.com/bitarchivist) or email!

 ### Database and scaling